If you're thinking about learning French, you’re probably wondering how long it will take.

 By the time you finish this article, you’ll have a better idea of what you can expect as a French learner.

 You’ll be able to set your realistic goals and expectations to match your own situation and French learning journey.

-By the way, if you want to learn French quickly and having fun while doing it, I strongly recommend French Uncovered, my in-depth online French course for beginners that teaches you through StoryLearning®.
+By the way, if you want to learn French quickly and having fun while doing it, I recommend French Uncovered, my online French course for beginners that teaches you through StoryLearning®.
 Click here to find out more and try out the method for free.

 Anyway, back to the question at hand… how long does it take to learn French?

 Before answering the question of how long it takes to learn French, let’s take a step back and consider a more basic question: what does it mean to “learn French”?

 Let’s assume you want to be a bit more ambitious than just learning a few stock phrases for your holiday and that your goal is to become “fluent”…

 But even then, what does being “fluent” actually mean?

 Some people take fluency to mean native-level proficiency, while others would define it as simply a comfortable conversational level.